hmaddocks/neural-net-rs/README.md

 This code was originally forked from [neural-net-rs](https://github.com/codemoonsxyz/neural-net-rs).
 It has been changed and extended so much that it no longer bears any resemblance to the original code.
 I would like to thank the original author for their work and for inspiring me to extend this project.

+I've merged everything into the `main` branch now so you can ignore this...

-There are two interesting branches
+~~There are two interesting branches~~

 * `main` This is my "stream of consciousness" code that poured out of me one weekend.
 It became overly complicated because I added multithreading half way through then tried to back it out.
 Threading isn't the best way to optimise neural networks.
 Not immediately anyway.
 * `mnist` This was a new start where I concentrate on getting the code correct first.
 I'm pretty happy where this code is and I'll use this branch as the basis for future development.